tiffanymonroe/wdi-remote-gizmo/unit_1/w01d04/instructor_notes/morning_lesson.md

 If a function, called `checkInputLength`, does more than just check input, or doesn't do it very well, then it is a poor function.

 Takeaway: Think about appropriate **verbs** to use in your function variable names.
+The verns should indicate the **one thing** that the function does.

 <br>

-11:50
+11:25

 ## ARGUMENTS AND PARAMETERS

-The preceding function, `checkInputLength` had a parameter called, `input`.
+The preceding function, `checkInputLength` had a parameter called `input`.

 We can write functions that take in a type of variable called a **parameter**.
 By giving our functions some kind of variable input, we make them much more flexible.